PabloChristian/dotnet-social-media-api/README.md

 1. Run SQLServer(port 1435).
 2. Open the command prompt (cmd), navigate inside the project "\src" folder, and type: "run.bat"
 3. This script will run the projects and open the browsers.

+#### Testing
+1. There is already a seed of usernames created and to be used on posts: test1, test2, test3, test4
+2. When using date start or date end filter, the pattern must be yyyy-MM-dd

 ## 🤝 Critique